 How to Create a Plan

-- We start with the objective for the tour.
+- Start with the objective for the tour.
 This may be a particular peak or ski line.
 It may also be a more general area that you plan to ski several laps in.

 - Decide on a time you want to return to the trailhead/car park.
 Factors you may consider: